"... an ecstatic musical experience, in its own dream sound-world"

 Integrating the leading-edge technology with her classical training and bold, yet sensuous style, Bukvich has been billed by the American Society of Composers, Authors and Publishers (ASCAP) as a "concert composer/performer whose music defies boundaries".

-"one of the most interesting electronic writers around" (SoundWordSight), Svjetlana Bukvich grew up during the wildly creative music scene in Sarajevo's eighties, with Arabian horses and four major religions at her doorstep.
+"one of the most interesting electronic writers around" (SoundWordSight), composer and media artist Svjetlana Bukvich specializes in an art-rock tinged blend of classical, avant-garde, world and experimental music for dance, film, and the concert stage.
 Integrating cutting-edge technology with tuning of her own design and her classical training, Bukvich has emerged as an uncommon figure on the New York music scene.
 Her genre-bending performances, described as "ecstatic musical experiences" (New Music Connoisseur), weld deconstructivist dance suites with microtonal sympho-rock tone poems, experimental prog rock/world/classical fusions with musique concréte, and contemporary art-song with electronic soundscapes.
-As an artist with exceptionally wide range, and a passion for innovation, she has worked with instrumentalists such as Martha Mooke, Tony Levin, Mari Kimura, Rob Schwimmer, Cornelius Dufallo, Patrick Derivaz, Johnny Reinhard, Leonardo Suarez Paz, Kamala Sankaram, Ha-Yang Kim, Gareth Flowers, Susan Aquila, Eddie Venegas, Jessica Meyer, and Mordy Ferber.
+As an artist with exceptionally wide range, and a passion for innovation, she has worked with instrumentalists such as Martha Mooke, Tony Levin, Mari Kimura, Rob Schwimmer, Cornelius Dufallo, Patrick Derivaz, Johnny Reinhard, Leonardo Suarez Paz, Kamala Sankaram, Ha-Yang Kim, Gareth Flowers, Susan Aquila, Eddie Venegas, Jessica Meyer, Jacqui Kerrod and Mordy Ferber.
 Her "powerful and atmospheric, evocative of the sacred" (IAWM Journal) sound draws from the energies of the places she has lived in - Addis Ababa, Edinburgh, Boston, New York City, and Sarajevo.

 Sarajevo has been described as "the most eastern place of the West and the most western place of the East", balancing these points for centuries.
 In the eighties, the city "moved to the rhythm of an Austrian waltz with a Slavic lilt, a Turkish flourish in its architecture, and a thriving arts scene".
 As a musician on that scene, Bukvich played with rock bands, composed for independent television and theater, and performed as a piano soloist with the Sarajevo Philharmonic.
 Her flourishing career was cut short by the war.